Anon-Planet/thgtoa/guide.md

 #### Setting up a safe Browser:

-See [Appendix G: Safe Browser on the Host OS]
+See [Appendix G: Safe Browser on the Host OS:]

 ### macOS Host OS: